igor-drozdov/leaflet-draw-rails/README.md

 gem 'leaflet-draw-rails'
 ```

-And then execute:
+And execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install leaflet-draw-rails
+    $ bundle install

+Then require `leaflet.draw` into your `application.js` manifest, which is usually located in `app/assets/javascripts`

+    //= require leaflet.draw

+After that, require `leaflet.draw` into your `application.css` manifest, which is usually located in `app/assets/stylesheets`

+    *= require leaflet.draw

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
 Then, you might want to run `rake` to make sure the tests are green.
 The `spec/dummy` folder contains a dummy Rails application, which is tested by the specs in `spec/dummy/spec/` folder (mostly by RSpec features using `capybara` and `selenium-webdriver`).